-- Action: an operation that forwards the packet to a port, modifies the packet (such as decrementing the TTL field) or change its state (such as associating it with a queue).
+- Action: an operation that acts on a packet.
+An action may forward the packet to a port, modify the packet (such as decrementing the TTL field) or change its state (such as associating it with a queue).
 Most actions include parameters, for example a set-field action includes a field type and field value.
 Actions may be specified as part of the instruction set associated with a flow entry or in an action bucket associated with a group entry.
-Actions may be accumulated in the Action Set of the packet or applied immediately to the packet (see 5.12). - List of Actions: a list of actions included in a flow entry in the Apply-Actions instruction or in a packet-out message that are executed immediately in the list order (see 5.11).
-Actions in a list can be duplicated, their effect are cumulative. - Set of Actions: a set of action included in a flow entry in the Write-Actions instruction that are added to the action set, or in a group action-bucket that are executed in action-set order (see 5.10).
+Actions may be accumulated in the Action Set of the packet or applied immediately to the packet (see 5.12). - List of Actions: an ordered list of actions that may be included in a flow entry in the Apply-Actions instruction or in a packet-out message, and that are executed immediately in the list order (see 5.11).
+Actions in a list can be duplicated, their effects are cumulative. - Set of Actions: a set of actions included in a flow entry in the Write-Actions instruction that are added to the action set, or in a group action-bucket that are executed in action-set order (see 5.10).
 Actions in a set can occur only once.